 With intelligent use of the CRISPR/EGE system, we have developed a process in which we replace the wild-type allele with a modified targeting vector that contains the desired point mutation(s).
 Our gene editing experts will help you design a proper targeting vector.

 Conditional Point Mutation Knockin

 A conditional point mutation mouse model introduces a point mutation only when certain conditions are met.
-In the strategies shown below, when Cre recombinase is present, a point mutation will be introduced into the mouse genome tissue specifically via Cre activity.
+In the gene targeting strategy below, when Cre recombinase is present, a point mutation will be introduced into the mouse genome tissue specifically via Cre activity.
 This is done by introducing the targeting vector, containing the point mutation, along with strategic use of the Lox regions.
 When desired, Cre expression can be induced, which will ultimately lead to activation or transcription of the gene containing the point mutation.
 There are two major design strategies illustrated below.

 Conditional Point KI by Double LoxP (Flex)